flare-foundation/docs/docs/dev/index.md

 ### How to reliably read events with web3?

 Subscription to events, for example using listeners in `ethers` library, proved to be unreliable, especially when higher traffic exists on the network.
 To reliably read events it is recommended to use [`getPastEvents`](https://web3js.readthedocs.io/en/v1.5.2/web3-eth-contract.html?highlight=getPastEvents#getpastevents) function on web3 contracts.
 This function has parameters `fromBlock` and `toBlock`.
 User has to track for which blocks the information was obtained and for which not.
 The number of blocks the user can specify in one web3 RPC call depends on the configuration of the RPC (network) node being used.
-In particular, if while running a node environment variable `WEB3_API` is set to `debug`(so called full node) usually 100 blocks of events can be read from the node through RPC call, while if `WEB3_API=enabled`(light node) only 1 block of events can be read.
+In particular, if while running a node environment variable `WEB3_API` is set to `debug`(so-called full node) usually 100 blocks of events can be read from the node through RPC call, while if `WEB3_API=enabled`(light node) only 1 block of events can be read.